-Unlike some towns, Monroe - Elsinore isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Monroe - Elsinore are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Monroe - Elsinore is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Monroe - Elsinore is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Monroe - Elsinore who work in office and administrative support (14.08%), sales jobs (10.30%), and teaching (8.67%).

 Monroe - Elsinore is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Monroe - Elsinore’s overall crime rate is lower than average for the country.

-Being a small town, Monroe - Elsinore does not have a public transit system used by locals to get to and from work.
+Monroe - Elsinore is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The population of Monroe - Elsinore overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Monroe - Elsinore, 21.92% have at least a bachelor's degree.
+The education level of Monroe - Elsinore citizens is a little higher than the average for US cities and towns: 21.92% of adults in Monroe - Elsinore have at least a bachelor's degree.

 The per capita income in Monroe - Elsinore in 2022 was $30,815, which is lower middle income relative to Utah and the nation.
 This equates to an annual income of $123,260 for a family of four.
 However, Monroe - Elsinore contains both very wealthy and poor people as well.